 – Melbourne Punch Thursday 10 April 1879.

-George Richard Ireland was a Melbourne actor, who was 45 when he appeared in the play, Ten Nights in a Bar Room” at the Royal Princess Theatre.
+George Richard Ireland was an actor, who was 45 when he appeared in the play, Ten Nights in a Bar Room” at Melbourne’s Royal Princess Theatre.

 On her death bed, she begs her father to abandon alcohol, to which he agrees.
 Ten Nights in a Bar-room was a financial success for Arthur and became the second most popular book of the Victorian Era, following Uncle Tom’s Cabin.

 The novel was easily transferred to play format, so it was frequently used to promote liquor prohibition and temperance to large audiences.

 While the popular actor appeared on stage, he ironically became host of a pub in Swanston Street, Melbourne, opposite St Paul’s School.
 The acting publican was granted the transfer of the license of the Freemasons Hotel from James Mitchell on March 25 1879, and he immediately changed its name to the Dramatic Club Hotel.

 The Melbourne entertainment newspaper, Lorgnette reported on Monday April 14 1879:

 We have great pleasure in drawing attention to an advertisement on our front page, notifying that the popular and favourite Australian actor, Mr G. R. Ireland, has become lessee of premises to be known as Ireland’s Dramatic Club Hotel, Swanston street.
 We feel assured the estimation in which is held by the public will bring him success in his new career.
 It is gratifying to us to know that we are not to lose him, from our metropolitan stage, as his new business will be under the direction of his no less esteemed wife.

 Ireland appeared in ‘Ten Nights’ for a short season of six nights at Melbourne’s Royal Princess Theatre, during April 1879.